-Date To be reviewed: January 2026
+Date of last review: April 2024 Date To be reviewed: April 2026

 BEHAVIOUR MANAGEMENT

 The School Holiday Program aims to maintain a quality program that is safe and fun for all involved.
 This involves regularly reviewing and updating of program policies.
 Our behaviour management policy is provided below: